OARC Staff Biographies

 Web Development and Digital Outreach Manager

-Mr. Wiegand serves as the Web Development Manager at the OARC, in support of the IACC website.
-His responsibilities include web design, front and backend development, database administration, 508 compliance, and content management.
+Mr. Wiegand serves as the Web Development and Digital Outreach Manager at OARC, in support of the IACC.
+His responsibilities include web design, frontend development, backend and database development, 508 compliance, and content management.
 Mr. Wiegand also oversees digital communications and social media strategy.
 Before joining OARC, Mr. Wiegand worked for a media company, serving in various roles including Quality Assurance Manager, Project Manager, and Senior Web Developer.
 Mr. Wiegand has a Bachelor of Science degree in Information and Computer Science from University of Maryland University College, and a Bachelor of Science degree in Mass Communication from Frostburg State University.